cheeseonamonkey/cheeseonamonkey/README.md

 # Hi!
 I'm Alex :)

-I'm an aspiring coder fascinated by technology, and experienced inmostly object-oriented programming languages.
+I'm a random coder fascinated by technology, and experienced mostly in object-oriented programming languages.

-I'm very passionate about running, coding, and piano.
+I'm very passionate about running, coding, politics, and piano.

 ## 👦 **About Me**